 The next day I woke up and put all the warm clothes I had with me on my body, layering up until I was nice and cosy.
 The mornings are very chilly in this part of India during November.
 My open-topped Jeep picked me up at 6.30am and we picked up another 3 people on route to the Ranthambore National Park safari.

-The Jeep sped through the streets of the town, and the freezing air whipped the bare skin of my face and hands but the ride was exhilarating.
-Entering the park gates we slowed to a crawl and our tickets were checked by a park ranger, then we entered.
 The Jeep sped off again away from the cumbersome open-topped buses they call ‘canters’ that held about 20 people.
 The Canters can’t go off the track and meander through trees like the Jeep so I was glad I had picked the Jeep option although it was more expensive.

-About 15 minutes into the park, our two guides came to a decision to veer off the track slightly to a wooded area.
-We came to a halt and peeking through the trees we could see the shapes of three tigers.
 It was a mother and her two fully-grown cubs.
 They were lounging on the ground; the trees were sparse and you could see them pretty well through them.
 I was gobsmacked, I wasn’t even sure we’d see one tiger but three!

 We stayed and admired the tigers for about 10 minutes and then drove off to leave them in peace as another Jeep pulled up.
-5 minutes later our guides frantically swing the jeep off the track again, this time we were down by a small stream and peeking through the long grass right before us only 10 metres away was a huge male tiger, he looked right at us crouching in the grass.
+5 minutes later our guides frantically swung the jeep off the track again, this time we were down by a small stream and peeking through the long grass right before us only 10 metres away was a huge male tiger, he looked right at us crouching in the grass.

 I stared right into the beautiful beast’s face; I was looking at a tiger!
 It stared us down steadily and made a slight move forward.
 This made our guides a bit fearful, they backed up the Jeep slowly and steadily until we were a safe distance away and then we swiftly accelerated out of there.
 It wouldn’t be the first time these animals had stalked a Jeep full of tourists like it was dinner.